OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/RemapDisplayFilter.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the maximum value output by this map when 'clamp' is enabled</p>
+        <p class="scene-class-attr-comment">the maximum value output by this map when 'clamp' is enabled</p>

     </p>